C.A. Progreso: Founding and early years

 The club was founded on 30 April 1917.
+According to a monograph on the club's community history, its founders were drawn primarily from the picapedreros (stonemasons') union, alongside immigrant workers, mostly Spanish, some of whom identified with the anarchist movement.
+The magazine Revista Utopía has separately dated the club's founding to 1914.
 The club's first match was played on 26 May 1918, with Progreso beating Club Maroñas 2–0.
 Progreso won its first title with the Divisional Intermedia (Second Division at that time) in 1938.
 It went on to win it the next year as well, along with two more championships in 1956 and 1963.
 The club has three Segunda División championships: in 1945, 1979, and 2005–06.
 In 1975 and 1978, Progreso won the Tercera División (Segunda División Amateur).